zalari/shiny/README.md

 Docker for Shiny Server
 =======================

 This is a Dockerfile for Shiny Server on Debian "testing".
-It is based on the r-base image.
+It uses R Version 3.5.0 with R-Studio Shiny Server Version 1.5.7.890

 The image is available from [Docker Hub](https://registry.hub.docker.com/u/rocker/shiny/).